BurdetteLamar/RubyTest/examples/rest_api/tester_tour/md_files/Verdicts.md

 Notes:

 - Every verdict is fully logged.
-- A failed verdict logs an exception, including the message and backtrace.
+- A failed verdict logs its backtrace.

 **Prev** [Sections and Nesting](./Sections.md)